qgis/QGIS-Documentation/docs/developers_guide/qtcreator.rst

   #.
 Select the :guilabel:`Desktop (default)` kit entry, displaying its properties
   #.
 Press :guilabel:`Change...` next to :guilabel:`CMake generator`

 You are now ready to build.
-Press the |build| :sup:`Build` icon at the left bottom of the dialog (or :kbd:`Ctrl+B`) to launch the project build!
-Qt Creator will begin compiling and this may be long the first time, depending on your device.
+Press the |build| :sup:`Build` button at the left bottom of the dialog (or :kbd:`Ctrl+B`) to launch the project build!
+Qt Creator will begin compiling and this may take some time the first time, depending on your device.

-At the end of the compilation, you can run QGIS pressing the |runInstall|
+At the end of the compilation, you can run QGIS by pressing the |runInstall|
 :sup:`Run` button.

 The compilation of QGIS also generates binaries in the build directory.